 As you’d expect, the recommended path is always the“Principle of Least Permissions”.

 Since the KaiOS ecosystem is based on web technologies, the permissions don’t just deal with access to device APIs.
-They might also restrict or allow access to Web APIs, such as service-workers and fetch APIs.
+They might also restrict or allow access to Web APIs, such as

 A whole list of permissions can be found here.